 A few things to look for when purchasing a Japanese Maple Tree.

-TIP 1 Where did the tree come from, how old is it, how many times has it been repotted, was it a field grown tree recently potted into a container?
-(BEWARE OF THIS ONE)
+TIP 1 Where did the tree come from; how old is it; how many times has it been repotted; was it a field grown tree recently potted into a container?
+(BEWARE OF THIS ONE)!

-Tip 4 Is the tree grafted or on its own roots.
+Tip 4 Is the tree grafted or on its own roots?
 Different varieties are grown from cuttings, grafting or from seed.
 If it is grafted inspect the graft union.
-Be sure it is well healed and not fresh or loose.
+Be sure it is well-healed and not fresh or loose.
 Graft unions are easily broken in wind, snow or ice.
-If it is cutting grown make sure it is well rooted.
+If it is cutting-grown, make sure it is well rooted.

-purchase of your Japanese Maple Tree will be the most important and most expensive plant or tree in your garden.
+TIP 5 Most important is the root system!
+Has the tree been grown using any root enhancing methods?
+Most often the purchase of your Japanese maple tree will be the most important and most expensive plant or tree in your garden.
 Be sure you are purchasing a tree that has been grown using root pruning methods.
-I stand by the motto “You get what you pay for” Many chain or box stores sell trees cheaper, but there is a reason.
-Most trees are grown row run in fields, dug and freshly potted for sale that season.
+I stand by the motto “You get what you pay for.”
+Many chain or box stores sell trees cheaper, but there is a reason.
+Most trees are grown row run (not sure what this means – in rows?) in fields, dug-up and freshly potted for sale that season.
 Few or no feeder roots exist.
-When you transplant them and disturb the root system, many times the tree will shock and fail to recover.
+When they are transplanted the root system is disturbed and many times the tree will be shocked and fail to recover.
 You may get a free replacement tree but this will cost you time and money.

-What does this means to you the customer?
+I have been growing Japanese maple trees for 20 years and the best root enhancement method to date is the fabric bag growing pot.
+Compared to other growing pots or methods on the market, plants grown in a Root Pouch® have a healthier root system.
+PERIOD!
+The fabric bag allows for optimum oxygen exchange, a lower perched water table, better ground heat and cooling transfer, eliminates all circling roots, and produces the most feeder roots of any other growing container.
+What does this mean to you the customer?
 You are purchasing a plant or tree that has been grown using the best growing method available.
-These root enhancements will allow your tree to establish quicker into your native soil, do to the abundunce of feeder roots.
-You tree will tolerate soil moisture fluctuations better, this reduces leaf burn or leaf scorch.
+These root enhancements will allow your tree to establish more quickly in your native soil, due to the abundance of feeder roots.
+You tree will tolerate soil moisture fluctuations better, which reduces leaf burn or leaf scorch.